josharrington/devops-upgrade/starter-project/README.md

 # Part 2 - Deploy It Manually

-So you have a web service you've built on your own.
+So you have a web service you've built on your own?
 Great!
 Now you need to deploy it somewhere and make it accessible to everyone.

 NOTE: This will cost money.
 Ensure you understand the limits of the free tier of the provider you choose and turn off or delete any resources you create when you are finished with them.